 The Fenway/Kenmore area is home to the world-famous Fenway Park, which should ring a bell for any baseball fan.
-As home to the Boston Red Sox, Fenway Park is basically Boston’s church, and baseball is Boston’s religion.
+As home to the Boston Red Sox, Fenway Park is basically Boston’s home base.
 As I realized how lucky I was to be in Boston during a home game, I made a spontaneous decision to purchase tickets so that I could experience Boston like any local would – by going to the game.
 Since I had a bit of time before the game started, I explored the Kenmore area, which has a heavy concentration of colleges and conservatories.
 Then, I joined the throngs of eager Red Sox fans and headed into Fenway Park.

-The next morning, I was able to squeeze in one last mini adventure before heading to the airport, so I crossed the Charles River to Cambridge, home to a little school called Harvard.
-I wandered through Harvard Square as well as Kendall Square and tried to blend in with all of the brilliant young students in the area.
-There was so much youth, energy and diversity in Cambridge, and I was sad that I didn’t get to see as much of the area as I would have liked.
+The next morning, I was able to squeeze in one last mini-adventure before heading to the airport, so I crossed the Charles River to Cambridge, home to a little school called Harvard.
+I wandered through Harvard Square, as well as Kendall Square, and tried to blend in with all of the brilliant students in the area.
+There was so much energy and diversity in Cambridge that it was disappointing I didn’t get to see as much of the area as I would have liked.
 Unfortunately, I had a plane to catch, so I hailed a cab and headed to the airport.